 «FeatureType» represents features that are similar and exhibit common characteristics.
 Features are abstractions of real-world phenomena and have an identity.

-«Metaclass» (Optional) a profile class and packageable element which may be extended through one or more stereotypes, which defines how an existing metaclass may be extended as part of a profile.
+«Metaclass» (Optional) is a profile class and packageable element which may be extended through one or more stereotypes, which defines how an existing metaclass may be extended as part of a profile.

 «Property» denotes attributes and association roles.
 This stereotype does not add further semantics to the conceptual model but is required to be able to add tagged values to the attributes and association roles that are relevant for the encoding.